-All water from the wells is filtered naturally underground.
+All water from the three wells is filtered naturally underground.
 The water then receives pH adjustment for corrosion control.
-We also chlorinate the water at the Draper Road and Picardy pumping stations.

 Cryptosporidium

 The EPA requires public water systems that use surface water sources to monitor for Cryptosporidium.
 This is a microbial pathogen found in lakes and rivers throughout the U.S. that can cause gastrointestinal illness if consumed.
 Aquarion continues to monitor its surface water sources and has not detected Cryptosporidium.